Zeriuno/regexone/lessons.md

 skip  ccz

-[A-C]     - from everything in the interval A to C [^x-z]$   - not having something in the interval x to z at the end ^[^a-c]   - at the beginning it should not be something in the interval from a to c
+[A-C]       - everything in the interval A to C [A-C][a-p]+ - in the interval A to C, then a to p, one or more [^x-z]$     - not having something in the interval x to z at the end ^[^a-c]     - at the beginning it should not be something in the interval from a to c

 6